MI-AFP/tutorials/tutorials/02_functions-types.md

 ### Basic list functions

-Since list is very simple and widely used data structure, it is good time to learn useful functions to work with lists.
-You can find complete list in [Data.List] documentation.
+Since list is very simple and widely used data structure, it is a good time to learn useful functions to work with lists.
+You can find a complete list in [Data.List] documentation.
 Try following examples and examine the type of functions if needed.
-Also try to run some unclear cases like `head` of empty list and see what happens...
+Also, try to run some unclear cases like `head` of the empty list and see what happens...

 ```haskell
 Prelude> let myList = [2,4,5,3,2,8,4,1]